Joseph Schooling: 2020 Olympics

-Schooling did not defend his 100m butterfly title at the 2020 Tokyo Olympics after failing to qualify for the semi-finals finishing 8th in his Heat.
+Schooling did not defend his 100m butterfly title at the 2020 Tokyo Olympics after failing to qualify for the semi-finals, finishing 8th in his heat.
 He placed 44th overall with a time of 53.12 seconds.
 Schooling also failed to qualify for the 100m freestyle semi-finals after finishing 6th in his Heat and 39th overall with a time of 49.84 seconds.

-Despite Schooling's failure to defend his title and his shortcomings at the 2020 Olympics, there were a lot of support among Singaporeans for his effort.
-President of Singapore Halimah Yacob also added to show their support for the athletes.
+Despite Schooling's results at the Tokyo Olympics, there were a lot of support among Singaporeans for his effort.
+President Halimah Yacob also made a public statement to show her support for the athletes.

 2021 SEA Games

 Schooling competed in his first SEA Games since enlisting for mandatory National Service in Singapore at the 31st SEA Games held in Hanoi, Vietnam.
-The Singapore Men's team for the 4x100m freestyle relay, comprising Mikkel Lee, Jonathan Tan, Joseph Schooling and Quah Zheng Wen, was disqualified for an early take-off from one of the swimmers, after coming first in the race, thereby stripping Schooling of his first gold medal of the Games.
-Schooling however went on to win 2 golds and a bronze medal in the 100m butterfly, 4x100m medley and the 4x200m freestyle relay respectively.
-Schooling remains unbeaten in the 100m butterfly since the 2013 SEA Games, winning his 5th consecutive gold medal in the event.
+The Singapore Men's team for the 4x100m freestyle relay, comprising Mikkel Lee, Jonathan Tan, Schooling, and Quah Zheng Wen, was disqualified for an early take-off from one of the swimmers, after coming first in the race, thereby stripping Schooling of his first gold medal of the Games.
+Schooling however went on to win two golds and a bronze medal in the 100m butterfly, 4x100m medley, and the 4x200m freestyle relay respectively.
+Schooling remains unbeaten in the 100m butterfly since the 2013 SEA Games, winning his fifth consecutive gold medal in the event.

+2022 Asian Games

+Schooling was excluded from the final list of athletes set to represent Singapore at the 2022 Asian Games in Hangzhou, China (delayed due to the COVID-19 pandemic).
+In response to media queries, Singapore Aquatics mentioned that selection for the Asian Games was based on swimmers clocking the fastest times during the qualification window and that two other swimmers clocked faster times than Schooling.
+Singapore failed to win any gold medals in swimming at the 2022 Asian Games.

+2023 SEA Games

+Schooling withdrew from participating in the 2023 SEA Games held in Phnom Penh, Cambodia.
+He explained that, "I am currently not at the level at which I hold myself to perform.
+Ultimately, my country comes first before individual accolades."
+Singapore retained both gold medals won by Schooling in the 100m butterfly and the 4x100m medley at the 2021 SEA Games.

+On 20 August 2023, responding to media queries on his omission from the 2022 Asian Games, Schooling remarked that it was "definitely was a bummer", adding that he was still undecided about his future.